 Amendments to the Fire safety Order

-The Bill incorporates amendments to the Regulatory Reform (Fire Safety) Order 2005, requiring Responsible Persons to ensure anyone assisting them is competent within the meaning of the Bill, to provide residents in higher-risk buildings with information about relevant fire safety matters and keep a register of all such matters and to cooperate with Accountable Persons.
+The Act incorporates amendments to the Regulatory Reform (Fire Safety) Order 2005, requiring Responsible Persons to ensure anyone assisting them is competent within the meaning of the Bill, to provide residents in higher-risk buildings with information about relevant fire safety matters and keep a register of all such matters and to cooperate with Accountable Persons.

 What Happens Next